serhiyb/dietas-guide/index.md

 3. [Remo Caspi](./remo)
 4. [Chullachaqui Caspi](./chullachaqui)

-All the plants are wild harfested in the Rainforest by our friends in Peru.
+All the plants are wild harvested in the Amazonian Rainforest by native people in Peru.

 ### Pricing